Dorothée Contour

 Why can't anyone accuse your brand of greenwashing?

-Our manufacturing and traceability process allows us to preserve this gold from being mixed with gold that is not Fairminded.
+Our manufacturing and traceability process allows us to preserve this gold from being mixed with gold that is not Fairmined.
 We cannot afford to do things by halves, for us it is obviously more complex, more costly, but ethical luxury is at this price.

 We want to believe that one day our way of working will become a standard.